MicrosoftDocs/cloud-adoption-framework/docs/secure/infrastructure-security-operations-governance.md

 # Infrastructure operations and governance

-This article describes operations governance for infrastructure security.
+This article describes operations and governance for your organization in the context of infrastructure security.

 ## Responsibility assignment and awareness